mikelemilia/ped-conformational-analysis/README.md

 determine the relative overall configuration of these important motifs.
 Therefore, the similarity of the IDP and IDR ensembles must be evaluated at both the local and global levels in a statistically meaningful approach.

+#### Task 1

+Relationships within an ensemble can be identified considering the structural features of single
+conformations: for this purpose, from each conformation, a set of features must be extracted.
+The conformations should then be clusterized to find the most significant ones and these will be rappresented in a graph and in a Pymol image.

+#### Task 2

+Relationships between different ensembles of the same protein will be identified considering ensemble features calculated from the output of the first software component.
+It is necessary to identify a measure (global score) to quantify global differencesbetween ensembles pairs - evaluated thanks to dendrograms and heatmap - and another measure (local score) to identify low/high variance positions along the sequence - evaluated with a residues-scores plot.

+## How to run

+All the script and classes implemented for this project can be found in 'scripts' folder.
+'Output' folder will contains all the output and plots generated during the execution.

+Task 1 is implemented in ModelFeatures class.
+An example of its usage can be found in 'first_task' function inside Menu class.
+Task 2 is implemented in PedFeatures class.
+An example of its usage can be found in 'second_task' function inside Menu class.
+Menu class, instead, implements the different choices that can be taken from the inital menù.

+To execute the program from command line, the folder already containg the PED files of interest (.pdb or .ent formats are accepted) can be passed as input as follows.
+If the folder path is not specified, data folder of this project is considered as input folder.
+Notice that inside the folder containing the data, for each task, a new folder will be created: 'model features' will contain files generated with the first task while 'ped features' files of the second one.

+python main.py -p \<folder path>

+Once the user selects the task to be performed, he is asked to insert the PED ID of interest.
+Notice that it should be of the form PEDxxxxxx, where x corresponds to a digit.
+Not valid ID will be rejected.